dreamking60/d3-start-to-finish-leanpub/manuscript/01 Introduction.md

 ## Stay in touch

 I love to stay in touch with my readers.
 One of the best ways to do this is via my mailing list.
 I send occasional messages containing useful information related to implementing data visualisations (e.g. using JavaScript or other tools).
 There'll also be discount codes for my other books.
-You can sign up [here](https://mailchi.mp/085e79e8fd7c/create-with-data-newsletter).
+You can sign up on my website [www.createwithdata.com](https://www.createwithdata.com).

 ## Translators